 Happy baby to you!”

 While I’ve stayed in several National Park hotels in Yosemite and Grand Canyon, Glacier Park Lodge is still the most memorable.
-It’s an amazing building dating back to 1913.
+It’s a fantastic building dating back to 1913.
 Now, the rooms aren’t the reason you stay here.

 It also helps if you aren’t creeped out by hallways reminiscent of a certain movie.